 Creating a successful quiz funnel requires two key elements: data and the right tool.
 To simplify the process for you, we have broken it down into easy-to-follow steps:

 1. Identify Your Audience

 Your quizzes can only perform well if they're relevant to your target audience.
 Therefore, the first step to developing a highly converting quiz marketing funnel is knowing your audience and what makes them tick.

 To understand your audience, you have to do extensive research.
 Start by looking at the data in your CRM.
 Who are your typical customers?
 What can you tell about their age, gender, and affinities?
-Google analytics and search console can also help.
 Check out your customers' location, traffic sources, devices from which they access your website, etc.

-Keep in mind that you don't have to put all the data in one buyer persona.
+To keep in mind: you don't have to put all the data in one buyer persona.
 If you have different types of audiences, create a persona for each one of them.

-The beauty of quiz funnels is you can use them at different parts of the customer journey.
-Plus, you don’t have to use just one quiz.
-You can create multiple quizzes for the different parts of the customer journey.
+You can use quiz funnels at different parts of the customer journey.
+Plus, you can create multiple quizzes for the different parts of the customer journey.

 For example, you can use an online quiz for lead acquisition.
 The quiz acts as a lead magnet helping you to build your email list.
 These quizzes need to be super engaging, and there has to be something in them for your respondents.

-For example, this quiz offers potential customers the opportunity to understand themselves by answering a few questions.
-They’ve made that clear right from the title of the quiz.
+Here's a quiz that offers potential customers the opportunity to understand themselves by answering a few questions:

 You can also use quizzes to segment your email list.
 If you're building your email list from scratch, you can use the lead acquisition quizzes for this purpose.
 Just include a question or statement or two that will help you understand what your prospects are interested in.